Attribute Mapping

 The attribute mapping feature allows linking user attributes received from an OAuth or OpenID Connect Provider to Drupal user fields.
 Upon a successful Single Sign-On, the values from the mapped attributes are assigned to their corresponding Drupal fields.

-Configure Basic Attribute Mapping
+Configure Attribute Mapping (Mandatory)

 - Once you have configured the OAuth or OIDC Provider successfully, you can click on the Test Configuration button to verify if the configurations are correct or not.